top of page

 Equally, all mentioned parties can lodge a formal complaint with HOPS if they believe we have not acted lawfully in the processing/ sharing of their information.

 Subject access requests, along with any related complaints, must be sent in writing to HOPS.
-It must include the senders full name and contact details.
-For applicants and workers they must also include their Gateway worker ID number and date of birth.
+Please refer to contact details provided at the end of this document.
+Requests must include the senders full name and contact details.
+For applicants and workers, they must also include their Gateway worker ID number and date of birth.
 For our clients and Representatives, they must also provide business details.
 Where possible, requests will be dealt with within one calendar month, and without charge.
 Should a complaint be submitted, the HOPS Complaints procedure will be followed (HP010).

 If the outcome of a subject access request and/ or a complaint is deemed to be unacceptable by the requesting/ reporting party, they can consult independently with the Information Commissioner’s Office (ICO): https://ico.org.uk/make-a-complaint/data-protection-complaints/